 The system would need to automatically scale quickly; there may be 100, 10,000 or 100,000 orders to process each day and print jobs must be processed in an efficient and timely way.

-HP Site Flow is a manufacturing execution system, available through PrintOS, HP’s cloud-based platform, which is fully integrated with HP Indigo 10000 and HP PWI digital presses.
+HP Site Flow is an end-to-end workflow and production automation, available through PrintOS, HP’s cloud-based platform, which is fully integrated with HP Indigo presses and HP PWI digital presses.

 HP Site Flow makes it easy for print service providers to manage large volumes of orders; it accepts orders, groups them into production batches for printing, then unbatches them so they can be sent to different addresses.